 U.S. Citizenship and Immigration Services

-ESL lesson plans including Bill of Rights and Other Amendments.
+Lesson plans and Activities including Bill of Rights and Other Amendments.

 Follow the Money

-High school lesson plans for tracking the influence of money in politics.
+High school civics lesson plans for tracking the influence of money in politics.

 U.S. Government Lesson Plans